dnlmlr/cargo-clean-all/README.md

   -t, --threads <THREADS>  The number of threads to use for directory scaning.
 0 automatically selects the number of threads [default: 0]
   -v, --verbose            Show access errors that occur while scanning.
 By default those errors are hidden -i, --interactive        Use the interactive project selection.
 This will show a selection of all cleanable projects with the possibility to manually select or deselect
       --ignore <IGNORE>    Directories that should be ignored by default, including subdirectories.
-This will still detect the projects in those directories, but mark them to not be cleaned
+This will still detect the projects in those directories, but mark them to not be cleaned.
+To actually skip scanning directories, use --skip instead.
+The directories can be specified as absolute paths or relative to the workdir
+  -e, --keep-executable    Keeping compiled executables in release, debug and cross-compilation directories.
+Moves the executable to a new folder outside of target
+      --skip <SKIP>        Directories that should be fully skipped during scanning, including subdirectories.
+This will speed up the scanning time by not doing any reads for the specified directories.
+The directories can be specified as absolute paths or relative to the workdir
   -h, --help               Print help information
   -V, --version            Print version information
 ```